 He serves as a co-editor of Review of Development Economics and an editorial board member for Development Studies Research and Asian Development Perspective.

 Katsushi specialises in applied econometric works on India and other countries (e.g. Nepal, Kenya).
-He has published widely on risk, vulnerability and MDP of households, child and adult nutrition and evaluations of public policies, such as the National Rural Employment Guarantee Scheme (NREGS) and microfinance programmes.
+He has published widely on inequality and poverty - including multidimensional poverty -, risk and vulnerability of households, child and adult nutrition and evaluations of public policies, such as the National Rural Employment Guarantee Scheme (NREGS), microfinance programmes and conditional cash transfers.

 See Katsushi's publications.

 See Katsushi's interest in areas of PhD supervisions.